nguyendinhquocx/extension-blank-new-tab/README.md

 - Black and white aesthetic
 - No tracking, no analytics
 - Lightning-fast performance
-- Each tab is independent
+- Flexible storage: choose session or persistent mode

 ## Usage